NoahRod108/admin-portal/README.md

 # Admin Portal

 ### Description
 This project is a simple frontend for an admin dashboard.
-I made this as a concept for my current job.
-We needed to manage student workers and their data in a single place.
+I made this as a concept to use in a larger project.

 This project thas limited functionality and was used as a concept.